Trusted WordPress tutorials, when you need them most.

-Whenever you add any type of image to your WordPress website using the media uploader, WordPress automatically creates several copies of that image in different sizes.
+Whenever you upload an image to the media library, WordPress automatically creates several copies of that image in different sizes.

-However, when creating new image sizes for animated GIFs, WordPress ends up saving only the first frame of the GIF.
+The problem is that when creating these new image sizes for animated GIFs, WordPress only captures the first frame of the animation.

 As a result, when you add any of those generated image sizes to your post or page, they will be static images and result in WordPress GIF not working.

-Having said that, let’s take a look at how to properly add animated GIFs in WordPress without losing animation.
+Now, let’s look at the right way to add animated GIFs in WordPress so they keep their animation.

 Properly Adding Animated GIFs in WordPress